Alexei Venediktov: Echo of Moscow

 In 2006, he co-hosted a short-lived TV show In the Circle of Light with Svetlana Sorokina at Domashny TV channel.
 It was shut down within two weeks, supposedly for its harsh critics of the Judiciary of Russia, although the producer, Alexander Rodnyansky, denied it had anything to do with politics.

 In February 2012, Venediktov resigned from Echo's board of directors in protest against the Gazprom-Media attempt to announcement to change the board.
 He later said that it was Vladimir Putin who personally saved him and his station from closure by Mikhail Lesin.
 According to Venediktov, this happened at least twice during the Dmitry Medvedev's presidency.
 Venediktov returned to the board in 2014, only to leave it again in June 2018.
 This time he opposed the harmful budgeting decisions made by the station's top management.

 Until 2015, 33.02% of all Echo of Moscow's shares were owned by the American company EM-Holding, with 1/3 of them belonging to Venediktov and Yuri Fedutinov (ex-chief executive at the station) and others — to the Israeli media mogul Vladimir Gusinsky and his partners.
 But in 2015, the Russian State Duma passed a new law forbidding foreign citizens from owning more than 20% of all shares in a national media company.
 In order to bypass it, a Russian-based company named Echo of Moscow Holding Company was registered.
 As of 2016, it owned 13.10% of total shares (49.5% of them belonged to Venediktov alone), while the American company controlled 19.92% of shares.

 Diletant magazine

 In 2012, Venediktov founded the first popular history magazine in Russia, Diletant.
 In 2014, he became the sole publisher of the magazine, and in 2018 Diletant broke even, with circulation reaching 60.000.

 Political views and activity

 Venediktov described his political views as conservative and himself as a reactionary, with Ronald Reagan and Margaret Thatcher representing his ideals in politics.

 He is a member of the Public Board of the Russian Ministry of Defence and the Civic Chamber of Moscow since 2016.

 Alexei Navalny's Anti-Corruption Foundation accused Venediktov of providing PR support to the mayor of Moscow in return for the money received for publishing an add-on to the Diletant magazine.
-Venediktov said that the he had announced the collaboration openly and did not earn anything from the project.
+Venediktov said that he had announced the collaboration openly and did not earn anything from the project.